ordpool-space/cat21/README.md

 Bitcoin is the most durable ledger ever created.
 The CAT-21 protocol inherits this property.
 CAT-21 cats can't be destroyed.
 They are immutable on the Bitcoin blockchain.
 If a CAT-21 ordinal becomes unspendable, the cat still exists but no longer has an owner.
 (The cat is free!)

+### Value

+CAT-21 enriches Bitcoin.
+Every cat lives on a single satoshi and gives that sat more meaning than a unit of account — beauty, history, scarcity that other sats don't carry.

+The Genesis Cat is the ultimate flip: one satoshi equals 21 BTC.

 ## Governance